 Watts Bar Nuclear Plant

-- Read more about construction at Watts Bar Unit 2.
+- Unit 2 is scheduled for commercial operation in 2016.
+Read more about completion of Watts Bar Unit 2.

 - Each unit can produce 1,150 megawatts of continuous electricity.

 - Combined, this is enough to supply about 1.3 million homes daily.

 - The plant supports approximately 1,000 full-time jobs.

 - Watts Bar employees support the surrounding community with five Partners in Education schools, the Watts Bar Community Service Group and community/educational outreach.

 - Watts Bar employees give back to the community through the Chattanooga Area Combined Federal Campaign.

 The area surrounding Watts Bar was inhabited by the Cherokee, Creek and Choctaw Native American tribes during the late 18th century.
 There are two competing theories as to Watts Bar’s namesake.
 The first comes from some of the descendants of Meigs County’s original settlers.
 They claim that the area was named from a Native American named Wattsi and that the Watts Creek was formerly known as Wattsi Creek.

 The second theory comes from historical records showing that the territory surrounding Watts Bar during the latter part of the 18th century belonged to John Watts, a Choctaw chief, famous for his ability as a warrior and leader.
 No direct connection has been found linking his name with Watts Bar, leaving this just a theory.

 Watts Bar once held the distinction of being the only location in the United States to generate electricity using 1. hydroelectric, 2. fossil (retired) and 3. nuclear technology.